pablodevs/AliensGame/README.md

 # 👽 Aliens game using Javascript, HTML/CSS 👽

-The game goal is to KILL all the aliens by clicking on them.
+The goal of the game is to KILL all the aliens by clicking on them.
+Watch out for radioactive aliens!

 ## Languages 🛠️